 Medical oncology: Medical oncology care and outpatient infusion are provided by Dana-Farber Cancer Institute.
 Infusion services include chemotherapy, as well as additional medications and treatments (such as hydration).
 Patients can receive their infusion in private or semi-private "bays," depending on their preference on a particular day.

 Genetic counseling: The genetic counseling program can help guide a personalized approach to treatment and identify a patient's risk of developing other cancers.
 Our team can also help individuals with a family history of cancer assess their cancer risk.

 Survivorship: At the Adult Survivorship Program at DF/NHOH, experts work with survivors to develop a personalized care plan.
 This plan helps survivors and their healthcare providers address their unique medical and psychosocial needs, identify needed screening tests, and manage potential long-term or late effects of treatment.

 Dana-Farber also offers a number of online resources to help you address the range of issues you may face after treatment, including the changes in the body after cancer treatment: emotional and physical symptom management; legal rights concerning health care and employment; finding support groups; maintaining, repairing, or enhancing personal relationships, and pursuing appropriate follow-up care.

-Second opinion clinics: Dana-Farber specialists in breast cancer and lymphoma offer monthly second opinion clinics in Londonderry for patients seeking additional discussion of their diagnosis or treatment plan.
-Second opinion clinics with specialists in gastrointestinal cancer are planned for the future.
+Second opinion clinics: Dana-Farber offers monthly second opinion clinics in Londonderry for patients seeking additional discussion of their diagnosis or treatment plan.

 Clinical trials: Patients may have a chance to participate in a clinical trial, which is a research study that may test the safety and effectiveness of new therapies, look at new ways to give treatment, see how lifestyle changes can help cancer patients, or explore methods to keep cancer from recurring.